pnp/blog/content_to_be_cleaned/post/use-pnp-powershell-to-add-a-document-library-webpart-to-a-page.md

+---
-# Use PnP Powershell to add a document library web part to a page (and only show a specific folder
+title: "Use PnP Powershell to add a document library web part to a page (and only show a specific folder)"
+date: 2021-06-10T08:40:00-04:00
+author: "Marijn Somers"
+categories: []
+images:

+tags: []
+type: "regular"
+draft: false

+---
 As a non-developer (please read this as a disclaimer) I still try to make my life as easy as possible (yes, I am that lazy).
 PnP Powershell is a big component of that goal.
 A customer had the requirement to create a page for each of their 86 folders in a document library so they could add more information on those topics.
-That meant creating 86 pages, each with a document library webpart on it that showed a specific folder.
+That meant creating 86 pages, each with a document library web part on it that showed a specific folder.
 No chance I was going to do that manually!

 Creating the page wasn't really difficult.
 Showing the document library